keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/config.md

 ### OTel example

-In this example, we specify that the URL of the OpenTelemetry collector and the automatic app discovery should be run every 40 seconds:
+In this example, the OpenTelemetry collector's URL is specified, and automatic app discovery is set to run every 40 seconds.:

 ```yaml
 apiVersion: options.keptn.sh/v1alpha2